jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

 ```

 What does the code above mean?
-- `import unittest` imports the unittest module from the python standard library
+- `import unittest` imports the `unittest` module from the python standard library
-- `import module` import module from somewhere - this is going to hold the solution we write
+- `import module` imports the `module` module - this is going to hold the solution we write
-- `class TestAttributeErrors(unittest.TestCase):` - a class definition that inherits from `unittest.TestCase` and will hold our tests
+- `class TestAttributeErrors(unittest.TestCase):` - a class definition that inherits from `unittest.TestCase` and will hold our tests.
+We learn more about this in [Classes](./CLASSES.md)
-- `def test_defining_variables_to_solve_attribute_errors(self):` the definition of our first test function. we try to test one thing with our test function.
-In this case we are testing if definining variables can solve an `AttributeError`
+- `def test_defining_variables_to_solve_attribute_errors(self):` the definition of our first test function to find out if defining variables can solve an `AttributeError`
 - `self.assertIsNone(module.variable_0)` - the actual test.
 This is equivalent to asking the question `is module.variable_0 equal to None`
 - `assertIsNone` is one of the helper functions inherited from `unittest.TestCase`.
-See [AssertionError](./ASSERTION_ERROR.md) for more details
+We learn more about this in [AssertionError](./ASSERTION_ERROR.md)
 - `self` refers to the `TestAttributeError` class

 If you left `pytest-watch` running from [Setup a Test Driven Development Environment](./TDD_SETUP.md) you should see a message similar to the following in the terminal